Making the most of radio interviews

-Going into a radio studio for the first time can feel a little strange and the TV equivalent may seem normal in comparison.
-They are often small, cramped, without windows, full of equipment and flashing lights and yet you have to be able to focus on the interviewer’s voice through the headphones (and you sometimes won’t even be able to see them) and still get your story across.
+Going into a radio studio for the first time can feel a little strange and the TV equivalent may seem almost normal in comparison.
+Radio studios are often small, cramped, without windows, full of equipment and flashing lights and yet you have to be able to focus on the interviewer’s voice through the headphones (and you sometimes won’t even be able to see them) and still get your story across.

 Do your research beforehand